South Sulawesi: Traditional dance

 The traditional dance in South Sulawesi is a combination of dance elements in the form of movement, music, lighting and fashion used by dancers.
 The combination tells the message about the story of the habits of the community in the past.
 Like there is a dance that tells about the war, an expression of community excitement and welcoming guests.

-In this case, the Bugis-Makassar tribe, whose numbers dominate in representing dance styles in South Sulawesi.
-However, the Toraja also have many traditional dances that are ritualistic.
-Some Mandar tribes also inhabit this province and have their own uniqueness in the arts.
-The rest are tribes of Duri, Pattinjo, Maiwa, Endekan, Pattae, and Ammatoa Kajang, who also paint the distinctive art of South Sulawesi.
+In this case, the Bugis and Makassar people, whose numbers dominate in representing dance styles in South Sulawesi.
+However, the Toraja people also have many traditional dances that are ritualistic.
+Some Mandar people also inhabit this province and have their own uniqueness in the arts.
+The rest are ethnic groups of Rampi, Seko, Rongkong, Wotu, Duri, Pattinjo, Maiwa, Enrekang, Pattae, Selayar, and Kajang, who also paint the distinctive art of South Sulawesi.

 Traditional ship

 The pinisiʾ or phinisi (ᨄᨗᨊᨗᨔᨗ) is a traditional Indonesian two-masted sailing ship.
 It was mainly built by the Konjo tribe, a sub-ethnic group but was, and still is used widely by the Buginese and Makassarese, mostly for inter-insular transportation, cargo, and fishing purposes within the Indonesian archipelago.

 The hull of the ships looks similar to that of a dhow while the fore-and-aft rigging is similar to that of western schooners, although it might be more correctly termed to resemble a ketch, as the front mast is the larger.

 The large mainsails differ from western style gaff rigs though, as they often do not have a boom and the sail is not lowered with the gaff.
 Instead it is reefed towards the mast, much like a curtain, thus allowing the gaff to be used as deck crane in the harbor.
 The lower part of the mast itself may resemble a tripod or is made of two poles.
 Pinisi may be 20 to 35 meters long and can weigh up to 350 tons.
 The masts may be as high as 30 meters above the deck.